cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 2. Historical stock prices dataset
 3. Overview of TimeGAN architecture
 4. Description of loss functions
-5. How to train the generator
+5. How to train the discriminator
-6. How to train the discriminator
+6. How to train the generator
-8. Evaluation of training results
+7. Evaluation of training results
-9. Conclusions and future applications
+8. Conclusions

 ## Introduction to using GANs to generate temporal data
 There is a need to generate synthetic time series data sets to augment datasets for applications in financial trading [2].
 One of the major reasons financial training models fail in practice is because of the scarcity of historical time series data.
 Data augmentation of time series data sets could be especially useful to reduce backtest overfitting in models trained on historical time series data which is scarce [3].
 It could also be useful in scenarios where privacy is an issue [3].
 Developing a model to generate synthetic time series data is particularly challenging because the model needs to learn both the feature distributions at a specific time point and the dynamics of these features across time.